baezortega/baezortega.github.io/_posts/2018-05-28-robust-correlation.md

 The traces suggest convergence of the four MCMC chains, and almost all the weight of the posterior distribution of `rho` lies between -0.90 and -1.
 The posterior of `nu` covers large values, indicating that the data are normally distributed (remember that a *t*-distribution with high `nu` is equivalent to a normal distribution).

-To make sure that the model is behaving well, we can take a look at the effective sample sizes and the values of the Gelman-Rubin convergence statistic (*R-hat*).
+To make sure that the model is behaving well, we can take a look at the effective sample sizes and the values of the *R-hat* convergence statistic.

 ``` r
 print(cor.clean)